pandreetto/cream-docs/Installation.rst

 This section illustrate an example of installation of a CREAM site by means of a standalone execution of puppet.
-In the following examples the FQDN of the CREAM site is myhost.mydomain.
+In the following examples the FQDN of the CREAM CE is myhost.mydomain.

 The required steps are: